freshheads/cookie-guard/README.md

 ## Browser support

-This library supports the latest 2 versions of all modern browsers.
+This library supports the latest 2 versions of all modern browsers + IE11.
 But support can be extended by using some polyfills.
-- IE11+ support by adding Object.assign polyfill
-- IE10+ support by adding element.dataset polyfill
+- IE10 support by adding element.dataset polyfill

 ## Roadmap